karthik1609/car_insurance_claims_ai_agent/options.md

 **Component Interaction Explanation:**

-1. **MCP Gateway to LLM Agent:** The user’s request arrives (possibly as an MCP conversation start) to the LLM Orchestrator agent via the gateway.
+1. **MCP Gateway to LLM Agent:** The user's request arrives (possibly as an MCP conversation start) to the LLM Orchestrator agent via the gateway.
 2. **LLM Agent analyzes the prompt:** It decides which tools to use.
-Suppose the user asks: *“How much will it cost to fix the bumper and headlight?
-My car is a 2018 Camry in Paris.”* The LLM agent sees it might need part prices (maybe those are in docs) and labor rate (perhaps in SQL).
+Suppose the user asks: *"How much will it cost to fix the bumper and headlight?
+My car is a 2018 Camry in Paris."* The LLM agent sees it might need part prices (maybe those are in docs) and labor rate (perhaps in SQL).
 3. **If documents needed:** The LLM agent issues an **MCP Action** to the Search tool: e.g., `Action: Search.Tool with query "2018 Camry bumper price"`.
 The MCP Gateway routes this to **SearchAgent**.
 SearchAgent runs the query on Azure Search and returns results.
 4. **If SQL data needed:** The LLM agent similarly issues an **Action** to the SQL tool: e.g., `Action: SQL.Tool with query "SELECT rate FROM LaborRates WHERE region='Paris'"`.
 The SQLAgent executes on Azure SQL DB and returns `rate=100` (euros/hour perhaps).
 5. **LLM Agent receives results:** MCP ensures the agent gets the outputs from those tools, which the LLM agent then incorporates into its working context (chain-of-thought).
-The LLM (which is GPT-4 in this case) hasn’t been called yet— the LLM agent might be internally a small policy that first gathers info.
+The LLM (which is GPT-4 in this case) hasn't been called yet— the LLM agent might be internally a small policy that first gathers info.
-6. **LLM Agent calls GPT-4 Model:** With the info gathered (like snippet “bumper part €400, headlight €250” and labor rate “€100/hr”), the agent crafts the final prompt and calls GPT-4 via Azure OpenAI.
+6. **LLM Agent calls GPT-4 Model:** With the info gathered (like snippet "bumper part €400, headlight €250" and labor rate "€100/hr"), the agent crafts the final prompt and calls GPT-4 via Azure OpenAI.
 (This could be done through the model router if a choice of model is needed, but for simplicity we just show GPT-4.)
-7. **Model returns draft answer:** e.g., *“It will cost about €800 total (parts €650 + 1.5 hours labor €150).”* in JSON format.
+7. **Model returns draft answer:** e.g., *"It will cost about €800 total (parts €650 + 1.5 hours labor €150)."* in JSON format.
 8. **Safety Agent check:** The LLM agent sends this to SafetyAgent (or SafetyAgent might intercept automatically via MCP policies).
 SafetyAgent calls Content Safety API and applies any compliance rules (e.g., no personal data leakage – not an issue here).
 9. **If flagged:** (unlikely in this scenario, but if user input had some profanity or the model said something off, it would go here) – escalate to Human for review, who then approves or edits.
 10. **SafetyAgent returns approved answer** to LLM agent.